Zongxiao: Anthology on the Blissful Land

 The structure of Lebang Wenlei reflects Zongxiao's efforts to define and organize Pure Land literature.
 Canonical texts such as sutras, dharanis, and treatises are prioritized at the beginning, followed by an expansive selection of materials that explore various facets of Pure Land devotion, including artistic expressions like painting and embroidery depicting Amitabha Buddha.
 Notably, the legend of Huiyuan's White Lotus Society is included as a significant component of Pure Land literature.
 The anthology's concluding section, devoted to Pure Land literary compositions, reinforces the richness and complexity of this tradition in the Song period.
 By incorporating persuasive texts with vivid imagery and accessible language, Zongxiao aimed to make Pure Land teachings more relatable to the general public.
 Additionally, through this compilation, Zongxiao sought to protect and promote Pure Land teachings in response to critiques from Chan practitioners and Confucian scholars.
 By embracing a wide array of texts and perspectives, Lebang Wenlei reflects the intellectual dynamism in which Pure Land ideas were debated and refined.

 Zongxiao's Anthology is also notable because it contains the first attempt to construct a list of Pure Land ancestors or patriarchs.
 Zongxiao's original list has six Pure Land patriarchs: Huiyuan, Shandao, Fazhao, Shaokang, Xingchang, and Changlu Zongze (長蘆宗賾, dates unknown).
-This is was the first model for the later Chinese Pure Land patriarch lists, who always begin with Huiyuan, framing him as the founder of the Chinese "Lotus Society" tradition (i.e. Pure Land Buddhism).
+This was the first model for the later Chinese Pure Land patriarch lists, who always begin with Huiyuan, framing him as the founder of the Chinese "Lotus Society" tradition (i.e. Pure Land Buddhism).